oktadev/okta-blog/_source/_posts/2020-03-31-spring-vault.md

 Go to http://localhost:8080, you should see th Okta login page:

-{% img blog/spring-vault/okta-login.png alt:"okta-login" %}{: .center-image }
+{% img blog/spring-vault/okta-login.png alt:"Okta login form" width:"503" %}{: .center-image }

 In the application logs, you should see the security filter chain should initialize an OAuth2 authentication stack: